rogermm14/ldm-maps-MLBriefs2024/README.md

 ## Training

-The `train_maps.py` script can be use to train the diffusion model from scratch.
+The `train_maps.py` script can be used to train the diffusion model from scratch.

 `MLBriefs24_run_exp.sh` runs all the experiments discussed in the paper.